D2P-APPS/graphql/README.md

 Also included is a .txt file that has sample queries that you can utilize.
 The first two use only AirBNB queries, while the third queries both AirBNB and the PokéAPI.

-Additionally, he .ipynb file is a Jupyter Notebook file that allows you can copy a multi-line query into (for easier visual while building) and it'll return the query in a single line.
+Additionally, the .ipynb file is a Jupyter Notebook file that allows you can copy a multi-line query into (for easier visual while building) and it'll return the query in a single line.